Parent Teacher Organization (FRISB)

 Section 2 – President:

-b) The President shall be the official representative of the Friends of ISB, and shall act on behalf of FRISB in connection with the Administration of the School.
+b) The President shall be the official representative of the Friends of ISB and shall act on behalf of FRISB in connection with the Administration of the School.

 Section 4 – Secretary:

-c) The Secretary shall ensure that a reference copy of these Bylaws, minutes from previous meetings of the Board, and a list of all committees, their responsibilities and committee minutes be kept on file.
+b) The Secretary shall ensure that a reference copy of these Bylaws, minutes from previous meetings of the Board, and a list of all committees, their responsibilities and committee minutes be kept on file.

 Section 5 – Treasurer:

-a) The Treasurer shall be responsible for, oversee and carryout all financial transactions and duties involving the Friends of ISB, and make a report concerning the Corporation’s fiscal condition at each meeting of the Board and General Membership.
+a) The Treasurer shall be responsible for, oversee and carryout all financial transactions and duties involving the Friends of ISB, and provide a report concerning the Corporation’s fiscal condition at each meeting of the Board and General Membership.

 b) The Treasurer is responsible for ensuring that the Board of the Friends of ISB files annual reports to the IRS, the State of Oregon and other governmental bodies as required by law.